-4. While adopting the current scale of assessments in resolution 73/271, the General Assembly by the same resolution also requested the Committee, in accordance with its mandate and the rules of procedure of the Assembly, to review and make recommendations on the elements of the methodology of the scale of assessments in order to reflect the capacity of Member States to pay.
-The results of the Committee's review of the elements of the methodology pursuant to resolution 73/271, are detailed in chapter III, part A, of the report now before you in document A/76/11.
+4. While adopting the current scale of assessments in resolution 76/238, the General Assembly by the same resolution also requested the Committee, in accordance with its mandate and the rules of procedure of the Assembly, to review and make recommendations on the elements of the methodology of the scale of assessments in order to reflect the capacity of Member States to pay.
+The results of the Committee's review of the elements of the methodology pursuant to resolution 76/238, are detailed in chapter III, of the report now before you in document A/77/11.

 5. The income measure is a first approximation of capacity to pay.
 Based on its review of this element, the Committee recalled and reaffirmed its recommendation that the scale of assessments be based on the most current, comprehensive and comparable data available for gross national income (GNI).
 The Committee expressed support for the ongoing efforts by the United Nations Statistics Division to enable Member States to submit national accounts data on a timely basis with the required scope, detail and quality.
-The Committee also recommended that the General Assembly encourage Member States to submit the required national accounts questionnaires under the 2008 System of National Accounts on a timely basis.

 6. The GNI data received from Member States in their national currencies must be converted to a common monetary unit through the use of conversion rates.
 The Committee reaffirmed its recommendation that conversion rates based on market exchange rates should be used for the scale of assessments, except in cases where that would cause excessive fluctuations and distortions in GNI of some Member States expressed in United States dollars.
-Based on its review, the Committee decided to use a modified conversion rate for the years 2014-2016 and the United Nations operational rate of exchange for the years 2017-2019 for the Bolivarian Republic of Venezuela.